-Philip was born in Fort Wayne, Indiana in the late 1980s.
-But his life became all too interesting when, in 2000, his parents moved the family to Russia.
-(They were missionaries - not spies.
-Just in case you were wondering.)
+Philip was born in Northern Indiana, and he mostly stayed there till he was 12.
+Then, in the year 2000, his family moved to Russia.
+(His parents were missionaries, not spies.
+Which is exactly what spies would say.)
 It was there, in Russia, where he was cast in his first play, an educational production of Nikolai Gogol's The Inspector General.

 He has been acting professionally since 2008.
 After undergrad, he spent the next 5 years of his life as a wandering minstrel, performing with companies across the Midwest and West Coast such as The Barn Theater, Oregon Cabaret Theater, Blue Gate Musicals, Weathervane Playhouse, Timber Lake Playhouse, Maples Repertory, and The Great American Melodrama.
 Some favorite roles include the Dentist in Little Shop of Horrors, Miles Gloriosus in A Funny Thing Happened on the Way to the Forum, and Richard Hannay in The 39 Steps.
 He also played Brian in the feature film, A Haunting in Cawdor.